PraderioM/opal-bulk-marking/README.md

 <a id="sec_installation"></a>
 ## Installation
 In order to install the latest version of opal-bulk-marking you need to:
-* Download the [opal-bulk-marking.xpi](https://github.com/PraderioM/opal-bulk-marking/raw/refs/heads/main/opal-bulk-marking.xpi) file that can be found in this same page.
-* Right click on the downloaded file and press on the option 'open with Firefox'.
+* Open your firefox browser.
+* Browse to the opal-bulk-marking [webpage](https://addons.mozilla.org/de/firefox/addon/opal-bulk-marking/).
+* Press on the 'add to firefox' button.
 * Your Firefox browser will open with a notification asking if you wish to add the opal-bulk-marking extension to Firefox.
 * Press on 'Add'.
 * A notification will appear confirming correct installation of the add-on.